burritojustice/california-as-an-island/README.md

 ![California as an island via Tangram](california%20as%20an%20island.png)

 Here's a link to a slippy map, have fun.
+It shows the "original" Isla California map place names at lower zoom levels, but it shows the "modern" road network and "current" place names as you zoom in.
+The bridges!
+Las Vegas!
+OMG

 https://burritojustice.github.io/california-as-an-island/